dylandoamaral/qush/README.md

 if none of these flags are mentionned, then "git add ." will be used.

-### The flag -T or --tag

-the flag allows you to add a tag to your commit.

 ### The flag -Y or --yes

 the flag allows you to push without any confirmation to win even more time.